duyamn/EECS2030-AW22/EECS2030_AW22_RW_Collection.md

 ### Wildcards
 #### Upper Bound Wildcards

-A similar situation would be wanting to allow a class and all of it's subclasses to replace the generic type.
+A similar situation would be wanting to allow a type and all of it's subtypes (anything lower down on the inheritance hierarchy) to replace the generic type.

 In this case we use an upper bound wildcard, `?`